Senate votes to extend flood insurance program

-WASHINGTON (AP) — The Senate has voted to extend for four months the program that provides flood insurance for nearly 5 million homeowners and business owners.
+WASHINGTON (AP) — The Senate voted Tuesday to extend for four months the program that provides flood insurance for nearly 5 million homeowners and business owners.

-The bill’s passage by an 86-12 vote Tuesday averts a scenario where people living in coastal communities would have been unable to renew their flood insurance policies or purchase new ones during the peak of hurricane season.
+The bill’s passage by an 86-12 vote averts a scenario in which people living in coastal communities would have been unable to renew their flood insurance policies or purchase new ones during the peak of hurricane season.

-The National Flood Insurance program owes more than $20 billion to the federal treasury.
-Many lawmakers want to reduce the reliance on taxpayers and are pushing changes that would hike rates for some high-risk properties.
+The House overwhelming passed the bill last week, and the legislation now goes to the president for his signature just hours before the program is set to expire.
+The White House announced last week that it supported efforts to ensure the program didn’t lapse.

-But those proposed changes have raised concerns from some lawmakers that flood insurance will become unaffordable for many of their constituents.
+The National Flood Insurance program owes more than $20 billion to the federal treasury, and that’s after Congress last year provided a $16 billion bailout to ensure the program could continue paying claims from people hard hit by Hurricane Harvey.

 Most Read Business Stories